nvoynov/creq/README.md

 #### Extend it yourself!

 You can and should extend standard CLI interface by your own commands.
-Just see example `creq.thor` file in the created project and add the necessary tasks.
+Just see example `<project>.thor` file in the created project and add the necessary tasks.
 It is all Ruby code.

 ## Development